 12. Obtaining branding approval from FAU’s Creative Services where necessary.

-The Libraries Exhibitions Committee may be available to offer advice to individuals or groups and may be able to connect the exhibitor to others who can provide assistance.
+FAU Libraries may be available to offer advice to individuals or groups and may be able to connect the exhibitor to others who can assist.
 Non-library exhibitors whose requests have been approved should be prepared to mount their exhibit without the assistance of library staff.

-C. The Libraries Exhibitions Committee is responsible for:
+C. FAU Libraries is responsible for the following:

 1. Reviewing the request, requesting further information if needed, and approving or denying the request.